 Mr. Speaker, it is a pleasure to rise today and speak in favour of Bill and the comprehensive economic and trade agreement between Canada and the European Union.

 Canada is a trading nation.
 A trade agreement with the European Union is good business for Canada.
 The European Union market opens incredible opportunities for Canadian businesses.
-The EU is the world's second largest economy and is Canada's second largest trading partner after the United States.
-It is also the world's second largest importing market for goods.
+The EU is the world's second-largest economy and Canada's second-largest trading partner after the United States.
+It is also the world's second-largest importing market for goods.

 CETA is a comprehensive trade agreement that would cover virtually all sectors and aspects of Canada-EU trade.
 Once implemented, approximately 98% of EU tariff lines on Canadian goods would be duty-free.

 Canadian service providers would benefit from greater access to the EU, the world's largest importer of services.